poutnikl/Car-Profile/README.md

 #### Experimental Car profile template.
 Beware of lack of turning restrictions.

 This is a development version.
-You can easily derive up-to-date versions of my [Car profiles](https://github.com/poutnikl/Brouter-profiles/wiki/Car-profiles) from this latest [Template file](https://raw.githubusercontent.com/poutnikl/Car-Profile/master/Car-test-Template.brf).
+You can easily derive up-to-date versions of [Car profiles](https://github.com/poutnikl/Brouter-profiles/wiki/Car-profiles) from this latest [Car profile Template file](https://raw.githubusercontent.com/poutnikl/Car-Profile/master/Car-test-Template.brf).
 While saving, do not forget the .brf extension.

 |Profile name          |What to change                  |Comment                                              |